MicrosoftDocs/learn/learn-pr/azure/deploy-java-azure-pipeline-terraform/includes/1-introduction.md

-Imagine that you're an infrastructure manager and you've been asked to provision your Azure resources by using Terraform.
-After you've created your project, you plan to build and deploy your application with GitHub Actions.
+Imagine that you're an infrastructure manager who's been asked to provision your Azure resources by using Terraform.
+After you've created your project, you plan to build and deploy your application by using GitHub Actions.

 ## Provision, build, and deploy tracks